 If you’re visiting as part of a group tour, your guide will organise your tickets for you.
-If you’re traveling independently, you’ll need to queue at the ticket office.
+If you’re travelling independently, you’ll need to queue at the ticket office.

 You can ONLY buy a ticket for yourself.
-If you’re traveling as a couple/group, you’ll both need to join the queue.
+If you’re travelling as a couple/group, you’ll both need to join the queue.

-Alternatively, groups of more than two people can book tickets 24 hours in advance between 09:00 and 17:00 by calling the reservations line: 029-85269547.
+Groups of 2+ can book tickets 24 hours in advance between 09:00 and 17:00 by calling the reservations line: 029-85269547.
 As with most places in China, you’ll need to present your passport when you buy your ticket.

 Entrance Fee: CNY 30 for the Exhibition Halls and the Treasures of the Great Tang Dynasty.
 If you want to see the spectacular Exhibition Hall for Mural Paintings of the Tang Dynasty, which is known as the Uffizi Gallery of China, the additional ticket costs CNY300

-The museum welcomes visitors with accessibilty needs.
-The main exhibition halls are located on the ground floor and easy to navigate for wheelchair users, as is the entrance to the museum.
+The museum welcomes visitors with accessibility needs.
+The main exhibition halls are located on the ground floor and are easy to navigate for wheelchair users, as is the entrance to the museum.
 There is also a lift to the upper exhibition halls.